-3.7.1 There is a presumption in favour of the retention of all buildings on the statutory list, locally listed buildings and buildings that make a positive contribution to the conservation area, in line with national and local policy.
+There is a presumption in favour of the retention of all buildings on the statutory list, locally listed buildings and buildings that make a positive contribution to the conservation area, in line with national and local policy.
 Permission for demolition will not normally be granted.

-3.7.2 In exceptional cases consent for demolition, or part demolition, may be granted.
+- In exceptional cases consent for demolition, 3.7.2 or part demolition, may be granted.
 The National Planning Policy Framework (NPPF) sets out the criteria to be used by the Council in assessing proposals that cause total or substantial loss of significance of a heritage asset.
 The contribution made by the existing building must be assessed.
-The council will also consider:

-- The condition of the building, the cost of repairing and maintaining it in relation to its importance, and to the value derived from continued use; - The adequacy of efforts made to retain the building in use; and - The merits of alternative proposals for the site.

-3.7.3 Consent for demolition would not be granted simply because redevelopment is economically more attractive to the applicant, or because the applicant acquired the building at a price that reflected the potential for redevelopment rather than the condition and constraints of the existing historic building.

-3.7.4 Proposals involving demolition of any part of a listed building will be subject to consultation with the national amenity societies, as well as being referred to Historic England.
+The council will also consider: - The condition of the building, the cost of repairing and maintaining it in relation to its importance, and to the value derived from continued use; - The adequacy of efforts made to retain the building in use; and - The merits of alternative proposals for the site. - 3.7.3 Consent for demolition would not be granted simply because redevelopment is economically more attractive to the applicant, or because the applicant acquired the building at a price that reflected the potential for redevelopment rather than the condition and constraints of the existing historic building. - Proposals involving demolition of any part 3.7.4 of a listed building will be subject to consultation with the national amenity societies, as well as being referred to Historic England.
 Historic England must be notified of all proposals to demolish listed buildings, and allowed access to buildings which it wishes to record before demolition takes place.

-3.8 USES FOR HISTORIC BUILDINGS
+USES FOR HISTORIC 3.8 BUILDINGS

-3.8.1 The great majority of historic buildings must remain in economically viable use if they are to be maintained in the long term.
+- The great majority of historic buildings must remain in economically viable use if they are to be maintained in the long term.
 The best use for a historic building is very often that for which it was originally designed where this continues to be viable.
-However if buildings are left empty, neglect becomes a considerable danger.

-3.8.2 Change of use of a may be appropriate in these circumstances, if it will result in the preservation of an historic building and if it can take place without considerable alteration or loss of character and is consistent with national and local policies.
-In principle, the aim should be to identify the optimum viable use that is compatible with the fabric, interior and setting of the historic building.

-3.8.3 The preservation of facades alone, and the gutting and reconstruction of interiors, is not normally an acceptable approach to the re-use of historic buildings: it can destroy much of a building's special interest and create problems for the longterm stability of the structure.

-3.8.4 Where the upper floors of buildings are unoccupied, the introduction of new uses to upper floors of buildings, particularly residential use, is positively encouraged

-Examples of buildings in Bruce Grove and Tottenham Green Conservation Areas that have fallen in to disuse can be in danger of neglect.
+However if buildings are left empty, neglect becomes a considerable danger. - 3.8.2 Change of use of a may be appropriate in these circumstances, if it will result in the preservation of an historic building and if it can take place without considerable alteration or loss of character and is consistent with national and local policies.
+In principle, the aim should be to identify the optimum viable use that is compatible with the fabric, interior and setting of the historic building. - The preservation of facades alone, and 3.8.3 the gutting and reconstruction of interiors, is not normally an acceptable approach to the re-use of historic buildings: it can destroy much of a building's special interest and create problems for the longterm stability of the structure. - 3.8.4 Where the upper floors of buildings are unoccupied, the introduction of new uses to upper floors of buildings, particularly residential use, is positively encouraged fallen in to disuse can be in danger of neglect.

-Change of use can result in the long term preservation of a listed building as in this example in the Tottenham Green Coonservation Area
+preservation of a listed building as in this example in the Tottenham Green Coonservation Area

+Picture 75.
 11 asnd 12 Bruce Grove - Grade II listed